 commits an offence.

-Penalty: For a first offence under paragraph (a) or (b), $300; for any subsequent offence under the same paragraph, $1 500.
+Penalty: a fine of $50 000.

 (2) Where the owner and the occupier of private land are both served with a notice under subsection (1) it is a defence in any proceeding against either of them under subsection (1)(a) or (b) for the accused to show that the other has complied with the provisions of that paragraph.

-(2a) In any proceeding under subsection (1) for an offence relating to a notice by the Protection Board under section 50(1)(b), it is a defence for the accused to show that the direction contained in the notice was, in so far as it applied to the land to which the proceedings relate, unnecessary or inappropriate.
+(2a) In any proceeding under subsection (1) for an offence relating to a notice by the Director General under section 50(1)(b), it is a defence for the accused to show that the direction contained in the notice was, in so far as it applied to the land to which the proceedings relate, unnecessary or inappropriate.

 (3) For the purposes of this section and section 52 an owner or occupier of private land who has been served with a notice under section 50 —